-Are you waking up parched, a million times a night?
+Are you pregnant and waking up parched, a million times a night?
 Is your unquenchable thirst starting to drive you crazy?

-In this article, we discuss why good oral hygiene is important during pregnancy, why mouth during pregnancy happens, and ten of the best ways to relieve this condition.
+In this article, we discuss why good oral hygiene is important during pregnancy, why dry mouth during pregnancy happens, and best ways to relieve this condition.